anjanakalu/java/graphQL/GraphQL CRUD implementation.md

 // Resolvers define how to fetch or modify data const resolvers = {
   // Entry points for queries
+  // Query Resolvers (query resolvers when you need to fetch data for the top-level fields in your query)
   Query: {
     // Get all games
     games() {